dapr/docs/daprdocs/content/en/reference/resource-specs/component-schema.md

 description: "The basic spec for a Dapr component"
 ---

-Dapr defines and registers components using a [CustomResourceDefinition](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/).
-All components are defined as a CRD and can be applied to any hosting environment where Dapr is running, not just Kubernetes.
+Dapr defines and registers components using a [Resource Specifications](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/).
+All components are defined as a resource and can be applied to any hosting environment where Dapr is running, not just Kubernetes.

 ## Format